PM Shehbaz announces hybrid duty: Govt officers to work three days online

 The Prime Minister praised citizens for their patience and support, noting that inflation had declined, the rupee remained stable, and electricity prices had decreased.
 “We will do our best to ensure that the burden on the people remains minimal,” he added.

-Parliamentarians’ salaries will be cut by 50 per cent, and two days’ salary of BS-20 officials earning over Rs300,000 will be redirected to public welfare.
+PM Shehbaz also instructed other important implementations following the austerity measures announced tonight (Monday).
+He said that 60 per cent of all the government vehicles will be banned from use for two months.
+He said salaries will be cut by 50 per cent for all the parliamentarians, and two days’ salary of BS-20 officials earning over Rs300,000 will be redirected to public welfare.

-PM Shehbaz concluded by saying these measures are necessary to navigate the current challenges and safeguard both the economy and the welfare of the people.
+PM Shehbaz concluded that these measures are essential to address current challenges and protect both the economy and the welfare of the people, urging citizens to uphold discipline, tolerance, and austerity to support the government during this critical period.

 You May Also Like